-All the cabins are pleasantly decorated and furnished, with a writing desk and chair, and storage.
-All of them have opening windows or portholes, with some of the most spectacular views in the world!
+All the cabins have ensuite facilities, and are pleasantly decorated and have a writing desk and chair, and storage.
+All of them have windows or portholes, with some of the most spectacular views in the world!

-Quadruple share with portholes (4 available): two bunk beds, private bathroom/shower, hairdryer and TV. £6,495 per person
+Quadruple share with portholes (4 available): two bunk beds, private bathroom/shower, hairdryer and TV. £6,895 per person